Phantasmagoria (video game): Plot

 Successful mystery novelist Adrienne Delaney (Victoria Morsell) and her photographer husband Don Gordon (David Homb) along with her pet cat Spaz have just purchased a remote mansion off the coast of a small New England island previously owned by a famous 19th-century magician, Zoltan "Carno" Carnovasch (Robert Miano), whose five wives all died mysteriously.
 Adrienne hopes to find an inspiration for her next novel in her new home, but starts having nightmares immediately upon moving in.
 She is comforted by the loving and supportive Don.
 Adrienne explores the estate, making mysterious discoveries like strange music, warnings written on her computer, and ominous messages from a fortune-teller automaton.
 Unbeknownst to the happy couple, Carno had practiced black magic when he lived in the mansion and had summoned an evil demon that possessed him and caused him to murder his wives.

 During her exploration of the grounds, Adrienne finds a secret chapel hidden behind a bricked off fireplace.
-After opening a locked box atop an altar, Adrienne unknowingly releases the demon that possessed Carno, which possesses Don.
-Don starts acting menacingly toward Adrienne and drinking heavily, culminating in him raping her later on.
+After opening a locked box atop an altar, Adrienne unknowingly releases the demon that possessed Carno, which then possesses Don.
+Don starts acting menacingly towards Adrienne and drinking heavily, culminating in him assaulting her later on.
 Adrienne meets Harriet Hockaday (V. Joy Lee), a superstitious vagrant, and her strong but dim-witted son, Cyrus (Steven W. Bailey), who are secretly living in a barn on the estate.
 After Adrienne agrees to let them stay, they volunteer to help around the mansion, though Don disapproves.
 When a technician named Mike (Carl Neimic) visits the mansion to install the phone-line, Don screams at him in a jealous rage, warning him to stay away from his wife.
-Spaz also goes missing.
-Adrienne later discovers Spaz's collar where Don had been sitting by the fireplace earlier.
+Spaz also goes missing with Adrienne later discovering Spaz's collar where Don had been sitting by the fireplace earlier.